Unemployment rates in Sedgwick County are the highest in the state

 “Gig workers, self-employed, those individuals do not follow into those numbers because the federal new program called P-U-A, PUA, has not gone into effect yet,” said Kansas Secretary of the Department of Labor Delia Garcia.

 Many have filed for benefits.
-Between April 26th and May 2nd, Sedgwick county saw more than 31,000 people receive unemployment.
+Between April 26 and May 2, Sedgwick County saw more than 31,000 people receive unemployment.

 Hill believes there may be a spending burst in the coming weeks from those who have been able to work and save money during the pandemic.